Fritz-Haber-Institut/Realtimeplot1_Frontend/README.md

 ### `/profile`

-> A view of the profile settings of the logged in user
+> A view of the profile settings of the logged in user.

 **Access requirements:** Authenticated user (*simple user or administrator*)

 ### `/dashboard`

-> A view of the dashboard, serving as a homepage
+> A view of the dashboard, serving as a homepage.

+**Access requirements:** Authenticated user (*simple user or administrator*)

+### `/chart`

+> A view of the visualizations that show course of PV data along a given time frame.

 **Access requirements:** Authenticated user (*simple user or administrator*)